dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 ```

-#### UnformattedTextValue / FormattedTextValue
+#### UnformattedTextValue and FormattedTextValue

 `"object": "UnformattedTextValue" / "FormattedTextValue"`

+`"UnformattedTextValue"` is a simple, plain text that does not contain markup.

 `"FormattedTextValue"` is a text that contains markup, i.e. HTML tags like `<b>`, etc.
 These tags must follow the XML to Standoff/RDF Standard Mapping documented
 [here](https://docs.dasch.swiss/latest/DSP-API/03-endpoints/api-v1/xml-to-standoff-mapping/#the-knora-standard-mapping).

-`"UnformattedTextValue"` is a simple, plain text that does not contain markup.

-See the [xmlupload documentation](../xml-data-file.md#unformatted-text-propformatted-text-prop) for more information.
+See the [xmlupload documentation](../xml-data-file.md#unformatted-text-prop-and-formatted-text-prop) for more information.

 There are no *gui_elements / gui_attributes* for this property.